gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Impact assessment

-- The process of developing some sort of agreed-upon impact score or cost value that estimates the magnitude or the adverse consequence of a successful threat action
+The #underline[impact assessment] is the process of developing some sort of agreed-upon impact score or cost value that estimates the magnitude or the adverse consequence of a successful threat action.

 - The essence of impact assessment is that, for a given threat to a given asset, you determine the impact on the asset if the threat were to become an actual security incident

 - Detailed guidance on how to characterize impact and depends on two categories of loss:

-    - primary loss
+    - Primary loss

-      - occurs directly as a result of the threat agent’s action upon the asset
+      - Occurs directly as a result of the threat agent’s action upon the asset

-      - the owner of the affected assets is considered the primary stakeholder in an analysis
+      - The owner of the affected assets is considered the primary stakeholder in an analysis

-      - this event affects the primary stakeholder in terms of productivity loss, response costs, and so on
+      - This event affects the primary stakeholder in terms of productivity loss, response costs, and so on

-      - there are two aspects: asset and threat
+      - There are two aspects: asset and threat

-      - next step is determining what threat action might apply to this asset: access/misuses/disclosure/modification/deny access
+      - Next step is determining what threat action might apply to this asset: access/misuses/disclosure/modification/deny access

-    - secondary loss
+    - Secondary loss

-      - occurs as a result of secondary stakeholders reacting negatively to the primary event
+      - Occurs as a result of secondary stakeholders reacting negatively to the primary event

-      - here, magnitude and loss event frequency are measured
+      - Here, magnitude and loss event frequency are measured

-Once the loss magnitude is estimated and the loss event frequency derived, it is a straightforward process to derive an estimate of risk, done separately for primary/secondary, then combining them to determine an overall risk.

-- This is done, for example, via risk assessment matrices
+Once the impact and likelihood assessments are completed, the level of risk can be determined by combining them using predefined criteria or matrices.
+This helps prioritize risks and guide treatment decisions.

+- A common approach is to use a risk matrix that maps likelihood and impact ratings to corresponding risk levels.

+- The following is a good example to consider.

 #figure(
   image("figures/matrix.png", width: 50%),